 Abstract

-This paper introduces an analysis-aware microscopy video compression method.
-This method is designed for microscopy videos that are consumed by scientific analysis algorithms rather than by human visual system.
-We define the quality of a microscopy video based on the level of preservation of the analysis result.
-We evaluated our method with a beads tracking analysis program.
-For the same error level in the analysis result, our method can compress a microscopy video into a much smaller size than modern well-known techniques such as H.264 method does.
+This paper introduces an approach to analysis-aware microscopy video compression method.
+This method is designed for microscopy videos that are consumed by scientific analysis algorithms rather than by the human visual system.
+We define the quality of a microscopy video based on the level of preservation of analysis results.
+We evaluated our method with a bead tracking analysis program.
+For the same error level in the analysis result, our method can compress a microscopy video into a much smaller size (TODO: be specific) than modern well-known techniques such as H.264 method does.
 Comparing against a similar microscopy video compression technique that is designed for yielding the exact same result by analysis algorithms, our method gives more flexibility for a user to control the quality.

 1. Introduction